+Paul instructed believers living in the Roman Empire not to resist the government since its existence and authority were arranged by God.
 Writing to the churches of Rome, Paul presents principles for Christian conduct in relation to the State.
 Believers must “subordinate themselves to governing powers, for there is no authority except by God.”
 His statement was written when Nero ruled the Roman Empire, the same man who became the first emperor to persecute the church.

-an imperial system that was anything but democratic, one ruled by autocrats with
+But what is truly exceptional is Paul’s exhortation to show respect to “governing authorities” in an imperial system that was anything but democratic, one ruled by autocrats with absolute power.

-despotic nature of his regime, the apostle summoned believers to show respect and
+Yet despite the despotic nature of his regime, the Apostle summoned believers in

 In principle, this teaching was